agentsifyai/aider/docs/Architecture.md

 User in UI has a possibility to input a file, we expect a Pdf, Xls or any kind of format from handled report formats.

+User should be able to input multiple documents

 ### File conversion

 Based on the input format of the file and its metadata, we select a method of conversion.